open-keychain/open-keychain/README.md

 # OpenPGP Keychain (for Android)

-OpenPGP Keychain is a EXPERIMENTAL fork of Android Privacy Guard (APG)
+OpenPGP Keychain is an OpenPGP implementation for Android.
+The development began as a fork of Android Privacy Guard (APG).

 see http://sufficientlysecure.org/keychain

 # Build